 millions of intelligent, conscientious astronomers for centuries have

 been wrong?
-They didn’t just overlook a few details, they missed the
+They didn’t just overlook a few details, they missed the entire picture.

 The EU says the universe runs on electricity, not on gravity.